chaitinschool/.github/profile/README.md

-# Welcome to Chaitin School
+# Welcome to Chaitin School!

 We are a community of people interested in software engineering as a fun activity of leisure time as well as a craft to become skilled at.